Author: Lem Chuck Moth

 The mentioning of an indigenous culture at Yunnan called for an autonomous country of southern Yun of the Tchou Dynasty.

 It confirms that Yunnan, like the rest of Southern China, was part of the country of the Tians, known in Chinese source as Hiong-Wang (Champapura: The Cosmogony of Po-Nokor: The Development of the Han China).
 After it was driven south to the present days Southeast Asia, it was the Miens and not the Tians who were to dominate Yunnan from then on.
 Scholars actually identified the Lolos of Sino-Burman tongue to be actually the dominant groups of Yunnan leading us to believe that they were related to the Mien-Ta-Tok leadership of Yunnan, as described in the ancient Siam chronicle.
 Joined later by the Kaeo royal of Ho or Mongoloid origin, they were actually remnant of the earlier Mauryan Dynasty of which descended Piao-Tsui-Ti.
 Despite all the development, it is clear that Yunnan was not made to be a Mien state as strong diversity of both people and leadership continued to shape up the dynamic of political and cultural interchanges of the region.
 Nevertheless, evidences of Tai Culture already seen spread among valley communities of Yunnan as well as the Shan Country.
-According to northern Siam tradition, it was the Tai King Suvanna Kahamdeng who did the first spread of the Tai Culture from Day Desa over the Lua people.
+According to northern Siam tradition, it was the Tai King Suvanna Kahamdeng who did the first spread of the Tai Culture from Day Desa over the Lawa people.
 Through a series of relocation, we have argued that the real Tai communities founded by King Suvanna Kahamdeng, had retracted back into the Yunnan Country where they managed to live separately as distinct Tai communities.
 The Tai legacy however remained in the South through the Tai Language adopted by the Lao tribesmen that gave the wrong impression of the southern Tai ethnic migration from the North.
 Nevertheless, the Lao Tradition of the primordial son of the Chief of gods, manifesting along side the advent of the local Khun Borom of Yunnan proved that the Tai Culture was not all originated from the north.
 Taking place at the heart of the Lao country, the iconic events of king Si-Nou-lo establishing the Ta-Mang Country would reintroduce the Khmer Culture into becoming the Buddhist tradition of the new Lao communities.
 As we had seen, it was the displaced Khmer King Rudravarman of Prey-No0kor that brought the Khmer Culture to spread in Yunnan.
 The Mang (Mong in Nan-Tachao chronicle) legacy of the Ashoka's grand-son Mang-sui-ti was very much native of Southeast Asia that it was considered as the second Khmer identity.
 His work was carried on by his descendant Pi-lo-ko who ascended the Nan-Tchao throne after his father's death in 728.
 He united six Tchao kingdoms under him and proclaimed himself "Prince of Nan-Tchao" (HPNT: Ta-Mang-Kouo or Nan-Tchao 13 reigns: Pi-lo-ko: pp.37-42).
 With the support of local rulers, he founded the Nan-Tchao royal house to reproduce the Khmer Culture in Yunnan.
 As we shall see, The reference of Nan-Tchao owed its orign to the formation of the Greater Mang (Ta-Mang) Kingdom by his descendants.
 Amid the development, Ko-Lo-Fong found himself in conflict with the Chinese court in regarding the invasion of Kiao-Tche.
 To recall back, Kiao-Tche had always been the subject to be disputed after the fall of the Hiong-Wang Kingdom, between the Sui Dynasty and the new formed Khmer Court of Prey-Nokor (Prey-Nokor: The Preceptor of Nokor Khmer: Kaundinya and the Nanda Dynasty).
 The Tang, who took control of China after the Sui Dynasty, appeared at first uncomcerned about the presence of Ta-Mang Kingdom.
 Only after Ko-Lo-Feng attacked Annam and almost destroyed it that the Tang Emperor decided to act.
 Pressured by the southern communities who through the Han development shared the same Annamete background and considered themselves as of the same race (BViet: Appendix N: Pi Jih-hsiu and the Nan-Chao War: pp. 345-348), the Tang Emperor ordered his troops to attack Nan-Tchao.
-In the effort to rescue Annam back into Chinese Control, the Tang extended their support to the Chenla uprising to fight off Ko-Lo-Feng.
-In the fight, the Siam tradition commemorated the return of Khun Borom to establish the Siam country and his brother Khun Lo to establish Champapura that was actually part of the coordinated return of the fallen Funan court to establish the next Khmer Cakravatin empire.
+In the effort to rescue Annam back into Chinese Control, the Tang extended their support to the Chenla uprising while fighting off Ko-Lo-Feng.
+At the same time, the Siam tradition commemorated the return of Khun Borom to establish the Siam country and his brother Khun Lo to establish Champapura that was actually part of the coordinated return of the fallen Funan court to establish the next Khmer Cakravatin empire.

 The Return of Khun Borom